 Ready to apply for your next property?
-Here are Rent.com.au’s hot tips to help you secure your dream home with minimal fuss and jump the rental application queue.
+Here’s how to use your good tenancy history to jump the rental application queue.

-Your landlord or agent is looking for two key things when they screen you in the application process: your ability to pay the rent, and your track record in looking after a property.
-Thankfully, there are a number of things you can do to simplify and speed up this process.
+Your landlord or agent is looking for two key things when they screen you in the application process: your ability to pay the rent and your track record in looking after a property.
+Thankfully, there are several things you can do to simplify and speed up this process.

 You might also like: